-Whatever your aspirations, we’ll make sure you get all the academic support you need to succeed – and excel – in your chosen career.
-80 per cent of our graduates are in full time employment within six months of finishing their degree [DHLE Survey].
+Whatever your aspirations, we’ll make sure you get the academic support you need to succeed and excel in your chosen career.

 The maritime sector

-The maritime sector in the UK is big; the largest in Europe, in fact.
-And with a turnover of £40 billion per year, it’s twice the size of our aerospace or agricultural sectors.
+The maritime sector in the UK is huge with a turnover of £40 billion per year, it’s twice the size of our aerospace or agricultural sectors.

-Hundreds of thousands of people are employed in the UK maritime industry.
-The job you want is out there, and we’ll make sure you develop the perfect package of personal and professional skills to beat the competition.
+The job you want is out there, and we’ll help you develop the perfect package of personal and professional skills to beat the competition.

-If you gain sponsorship you’ll also have the chance to spend a year working for your sponsor at sea (the University does not guarantee sponsorship for any student).
-Alternatively build miles aboard a yacht as a non-sponsored student.
-You’ll get the chance to apply the skills you've learnt over the past two years to real world situations.
+If you gain sponsorship you’ll also have the chance to spend a year working for your sponsor at sea, where you will have the opportunity to develop the skills you've learnt over the past two years as a trainee ships officer.